Nivalyx/osu-wiki/wiki/Tournaments/AIT/2022/en.md

 ## Organisation

-The PERAK osu!
-Tournament 2022 was run by various osu! community members predominantly hailing from Indonesia.
+The Ascaveth Invitational Tournament 2022 was run by various osu! community members predominantly hailing from Indonesia.

 | Position | Member(s) |
 | :-- | :-- |